 - Cystic fibrosis

 Some people with coronary artery disease may need a procedure to restore blood flow to a blocked or narrowed artery in the heart, in addition to a lung transplant.
-In some cases, people with serious heart and lung conditions may need a heart-lung transplant.
+In some cases, people with serious heart and lung conditions may need a combined heart-lung transplant.

 Factors that may affect your eligibility for a lung transplant